 Perhaps the best known variety of the Morris is that which was collected by Cecil Sharp in the villages on the uplands of Gloucestershire, Oxfordshire and Northamptonshire, and which has therefore become known as “Cotswold Morris”.
 The teams consist of six dancers and a musician, and often a Fool or animal character.
 There may also be a cake impaled on a sword, together with a “treasury” which will be used to collect donations from the onlookers.
 Indeed, it is considered lucky to donate to the morris men, and to receive a small piece of cake in return - on which you must make a wish!
 There is mystique in the morris.

-Music for the dancers used to be provided by a “whittle and dub” (Pipe and tabor) or a fiddle, nowadays we find all manner of musical instruments in use, though the most popular is now a melodeon or a concertina.
-In the 1927 'photo of Bampton, Jinky Wells is the fiddler; in 2007 the melodeon player is Steve Coad, and the accordion player Paul Smith.
-Behind Barry Care, Bampton Fool, the hidden musician is Tom Bower.
-Dancing in the set: Barry Care, Andrew Care, Robert Care, Jonathan Coad, Paul Fowler, Lawrence Adams, Nick Locke.
+Music for the dancers used to be provided by a “whittle and dub” (Pipe and tabor) or a fiddle.
+Nowadays we find all manner of musical instruments in use, though the most popular is now a melodeon or a concertina.
+In the 1927 photo of Bampton, Jinky Wells is the fiddler; in 2007 the melodeon player is Steve Coad, and the accordion player Paul Smith.
+Behind Barry Care, the Bampton Fool, the hidden musician is Tom Bower.
+Dancing in the set: Barry Care, Andrew Care, Robert Care, Jonathan Coad, Paul Fowler, Lawrence Adams and Nick Locke.

 A variant of the Cotswold Morris is found in the north midlands and dances have been collected from Lichfield, and from Winster in Derbyshire.